British–Irish Council

-The British–Irish Council (BIC; Comhairle na Breataine–na hÉireann) is an intergovernmental organisation that aims to improve collaboration between its members in a number of areas including transport, the environment and energy.
-Its membership comprises Ireland, the United Kingdom, the devolved governments of Northern Ireland, Scotland and Wales, in addition to the governments of the British Crown Dependencies: Guernsey, Jersey and the Isle of Man.
-As England does not have a devolved administration, it is not individually represented on the council but only as a member of the United Kingdom.
+The British–Irish Council (BIC; Comhairle na Breataine–na hÉireann, Cyngor Prydeinig-Gwyddelig.) is an intergovernmental organisation that aims to improve collaboration between its members in a number of areas including transport, the environment and energy.
+Its membership comprises the governments of Ireland, the United Kingdom, Northern Ireland, Scotland, Wales, Guernsey, Jersey and the Isle of Man.

 The British and Irish governments, and political parties in Northern Ireland, agreed to form a council under the British–Irish Agreement, part of the Good Friday Agreement reached in 1998.
 The council was formally established on 2 December 1999, when the Agreement came into effect.
 The council's stated aim is to "promote the harmonious and mutually beneficial development of the totality of relationships among the peoples of these islands".
 The BIC has a standing secretariat, located in Edinburgh, Scotland; it meets in semi-annual summits and more frequent ministerial meetings.

 Background

 The British–Irish Council was established on 10 April 1998 following two years worth of negotiations between the UK and Irish Governments alongside the political parties in Northern Ireland on the terms of the Good Friday Agreement.
 Under the terms of the agreement, a political organisation was to be established in order to foster and provide opportunities to greater integral working between both the UK and Irish governments, and later the devolved governments of Scotland, Wales and Northern Ireland.
 The Multi-Party agreement between both the UK and Irish governments formally came into effect on 2 December 1999.

 Since its formation, the heads of governments of the United Kingdom, the Republic of Ireland, Scotland, Northern Ireland, Wales, the Isle of Man, Guernsey and Jersey have met biannually during the Heads of Administrations summit.
 The first meeting of the British–Irish council took place on 17 December 1999.
 The first meeting was hosted by the United Kingdom and Prime Minister Tony Blair in London.

 In 2006, the St. Andrews Agreement was signed in order to establish a standing permanent Secretariat to the British–Irish Council.
 The establishment of the position was designed to "further the British-Irish Council work".
-The Permanent Secretariat was established six years later, located in the capital city of Scotland, Edinburgh following an agreement between council members at the summit in 2010 hosted by Guernsey that the Scottish Government would be the Permanent Secretariat host.
+The Permanent Secretariat was established six years later in Edinburgh, following an agreement between council members at the summit in 2010 hosted by Guernsey that the Scottish Government would be the Permanent Secretariat host.
 The Secretariat was formally established in January 2012.

 In 2023, the summits held in Jersey and the Republic of Ireland marked twenty-five years since the Good Friday Agreement, whilst the 42nd summit hosted by Scotland in December 2024 marked twenty-five years since the inaugural meeting of the council.